The ultimate guide to carbohydrates

 - Vegetables.
-From Brussels sprouts to beets, all veggies contain some measure of carbs.
+From Brussels sprouts to beetroot, all veggies contain some measure of carbs.
 Eating a variety will serve you well.
-In addition to being good sources of many vitamins and minerals, “veggies provide an A-to-Z mix of naturally occurring plant compounds called phytonutrients, which help protect us from heart disease, cancer, and other disease,” Mitchell says.
+In addition to being good sources of many vitamins and minerals, “veggies provide an A-to-Z mix of naturally occurring plant compounds called phytonutrients, which help protect us from heart disease, cancer and other diseases,” Mitchell says.

 - Whole fruits.
-The fiber in any given fruit slows the release of its simple sugars, making fruit a nutritious option for those of us with a sweet tooth.
-And though some people may worry that fruits’ naturally occurring simple sugars will add pounds on the scale, research following U.S. men and women for 24 years found that the more fruit (and vegetables) people ate, the less weight they gained over time.
+The fibre in any given fruit slows the release of its simple sugars, making fruit a nutritious option for those of us with a sweet tooth.
+And though some people may worry that fruits’ naturally occurring simple sugars will add kilos on the scale, research following U.S. men and women for 24 years found that the more fruit and vegetables people ate, the less weight they gained over time.

-- Pulses.
-The edible seeds of beans, peas, and lentils boast a unique combination of starch, fiber, and protein, which helps satisfy appetite and keep post-meal munchies at bay.
-A meta-analysis of 11 clinical trials found that people who regularly ate pulses had a reduced risk of developing cardiovascular disease, possibly due to beneficial effects on blood pressure, cholesterol, blood sugar, and more.
+- Legumes, peas and lentils boast a unique combination of starch, fibre and protein, which can help to satisfy appetite.
+A meta-analysis of 11 clinical trials found that people who regularly ate legumes (pulses) had a reduced risk of developing cardiovascular disease, possibly due to beneficial effects on blood pressure, cholesterol, blood sugar and more.

 - Whole grains.
-There’s a reason this article has mentioned them multiple times—whole grains are pretty great!
-In addition to delivering complex carbs, including fiber, whole grains are rich in magnesium, antioxidants, and vitamin E .
+In addition to delivering complex carbs, including fibre, whole grains are rich in magnesium antioxidants and vitamin E .
 Research suggests that a diet high in whole grains can help lower the risk of developing type 2 diabetes and cardiovascular disease.

 - Tubers.
-Skeptics may scoff that potatoes, yams, and sweet potatoes are starchy, but again, that’s not an inherently negative quality.
-(Remember, starch is a complex carb!)
-Depending on the variety, a tuber might be a good source of potassium, vitamin C, vitamin B6, and more.
-Enjoy these 12 creative ways to cook with potatoes.
+Sceptics may scoff that potatoes and sweet potatoes are starchy, but again, that’s not an inherently negative quality.
+Remember, starch is a complex carb!
+Depending on the variety, a tuber vegetable might be a good source of potassium, vitamin C, vitamin B6 and more.

 How a low-carbohydrate diet works